lbryio/lbry.com/content/faq/mining-credits.md

 Library Credits (LBC) are mined over a 20-year Proof of Work period.
 Block rewards increase every 100 blocks by 1LBC, peak at 500, and decline slowly.

+Currently, LBRY mining is dominated by the GPU market and we don't see CPU mining as econonmically viable at this point.
+If you still want to CPU mine to help the network, see instructions below.

 For GPU mining, please see our list of [pools](https://lbry.io/faq/mining-pools).
 Each pool has a slightly different setup so please check their Getting Started page.

 For CPU mining, LBRY binaries are out for OS X, Windows, and Ubuntu.
 Others may try compiling from source.

-You can download the latest binaries [here](https://github.com/lbryio/lbrycrd/releases/latest)
+You can download the latest binaries [here](https://github.com/lbryio/lbrycrd/releases/latest) *See note above regarding CPU mining

 ## Mining on Ubuntu